callumnelson/othello/README.md

 ### [Play the game here](https://shakespearean-othello.netlify.app/)

 The game will default to human vs. human with a 0.5 second delay for rendering turns.
-If you wish to play the computer or have a computer vs. computer match, select the settings and click "Save Settings".
-If you have designated a computer player to play with black pieces, the game will automatically start when "Save Settings" is pressed.
+If you wish to play the computer or have a computer vs. computer match, select the appropriate settings and click "Save Settings".
+If you have designated a computer player to play with black pieces, the game will automatically start after "Save Settings" is pressed.

 ## Technologies used 💻